jpgoldberg/unclock-crypto-engineering/Homework/2022-11-25/exercises.md

 > What is a side channel attack?
 Is your cipher implementation constant time?

+Possible places for side channels

+- Whether a modular reduction is needed.
+Computing `10 + 12 % 26` may take less time than computing `10 + 22 % 26`.
+This could leak information about whether letters in the plaintext or key are near "A" or nearer "Z".
+I did not attempt to mitigate that.

+- Numerical index for a letter might take more time for finding the index at near the end of the string.
+I attempted to address this by creating a pair of HashMaps to do that lookup instead of searching through a sequence of letters.

 ## Extra

 - Extra: Read [New Directions in Cryptography](https://ieeexplore.ieee.org/document/1055638).